Ackee-Blockchain/reentrancy-examples/contracts/cross-function-reentrancy/README.md

 }
 ```

-By implementing these mitigations, cross-function reentrancy attacks can be prevented, ensuring the integrity of the Vault system.
+By implementing them, cross-function reentrancy attacks can be prevented, ensuring the integrity of the Vault system.